jjdegaine/solar-panel-optimizer/Web site/marp/# Solar Pannel Optimizer with WIFI slave.md

 ---
 marp: false
+theme: default
+title: Solar Panel Optimizer with WIFI Slave SSR
+html: true
 ---

-# Solar Pannel Optimizer with WIFI slave SCR
+# Solar Pannel Optimizer with WIFI slave SSR

-The Goal of this WEB site is to explain why and how I create a Solar Panel Optimzer with a WIFI slave SCR

-    First of all I have decided to install solar panel to compensate the energy needed for the simming tool pump.
+    The Goal of this WEB site is to explain why and how I create a Solar Panel Optimzer with a WIFI slave SSR First of all I have decided to install solar panel to compensate the energy needed for the simming tool pump.

     The pump is a 1.1kW so I install 4 * 250W solar panel on a firewood storage shed roof.

 https://www.oscaro-power.com/kit-solaire-autoconsommation/706-3835-kit-solaire-autoconsommation-le-petit-kit-meilleur-prix.html#/175-nombre_de_panneau_kit-4/768-type_de_fixation-fibrociment